 - Believing that a degree isn't needed to achieve their professional goals

 Pros and Cons of Dropping Out of College

 Should you stick it out, or should you drop out?
 College is not the best option for every student, but the decision to leave should not be taken lightly.
 Everyone's situation is different, and it's important to weigh all the factors.
 Here are some of the major pros and cons of dropping out of college:

 - You can earn money instead of accumulating debt.
 Higher education can definitely be expensive, depending on where you go to school and how much financial aid you receive in the form of grants or scholarships.
-In fact, the average college grad leaves school with close to $30,000 in student loan debt.6 Dropping out gives you the chance to sidestep many of those costs and pursue a full-time income.
+In fact, Student Loan Hero reports that the average college grad leaves school with close to $30,000 in student loan debt.
+Dropping out gives you the chance to sidestep many of those costs and pursue a full-time income.
 Do you already have a lead on a great job or a fantastic business idea?
 Leaving college could mean having the opportunity to start reaching your financial goals sooner.

 - You can explore your interests.
 Many students go straight from high school to college without having a clear idea of what they want to do with their lives.
 Assuming you have some means of support, leaving school could allow you to travel, volunteer, start a business, or explore other training options.
 College isn't right for everyone, and students who stay in a program they aren't happy with can end up feeling more adrift than those who take a break to figure out what they really want.

 - You can take advantage of other learning options.
 At one time, college was the only place to connect with industry experts and pursue higher-level knowledge, but that isn't the case anymore.
 There are plenty of skills workshops and conferences where you can meet other professionals, and many of the world's top universities offer free online courses that give you a chance to develop marketable skills.
 You can direct your own learning and focus on the specific subjects that interest you.